sunshine69/gnote/README.md

 local re = require("re")
 local http = require("http")

-content = getnote("CreateDataNoteListOfLanguageSupport")
+content = get_note("CreateDataNoteListOfLanguageSupport")
 print(content)
 ```

 First/Second line to allow you to use the module `re` using golang regexp syntax, but the command is the same as lua regex (string.find, gsub etc)

 Next, you can get the data as string from a existing note.
-The func `getnote` will search a note with the title `CreateDataNoteListOfLanguageSupport` and get the content.
+The func `get_note` will search a note with the title `CreateDataNoteListOfLanguageSupport` and get the content.
 Note that there are notes which is automatically created at startup if it does not exists to serve as a data point for some internal usage.
 At the moment there are 2 and you should not remove it as if you do, it will be re-created again at the next start, and in your session some feature might stop working.

 Now you can use anything lua allows you with the content.